 Take Traditional Formalities with a Grain of Salt

 Whether you stuck to wedding traditions for your first time or not, feel free to relax those notions for your second wedding.
 It’s all about you — if you feel tied to certain traditions, go for it!
 But if you’d rather go with a daytime wedding, book a smaller reception venue, or forgo some of the more well-known traditions, the choice is totally up to you.
-Choose an engagement ring and wedding bands that you absolutely love, rather than focusing on what your friends or family will think of them.
+Choose a customizable engagement ring and wedding bands that you absolutely love, rather than focusing on what your friends or family will think of them.

 Make Your Second Wedding Unique